First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Comparison of UHZ1 with OBG model templates

 Next, we look at template model matches from our library for the multi-wavelength SEDs for UHZ1 for the two possible seeding scenarios; the two assumed accretion models and possibilities for the age and metallicity of the stellar population that bracket the entire permitted parameter space.
 Our template library includes outputs for the time slice with the largest detectable X-ray flux.

-To explain UHZ1 with a light initial seed, accreting at super-Eddington rates captured via our slim disk accretion model, we do not find a template match that simultaneously satisfies \textit{JWST} and \textit{Chandra} data for UHZ1.
+To explain UHZ1 with a light initial seed of $100\,\Msun$, accreting at super-Eddington rates captured via our slim disk accretion model, we do not find a template match that simultaneously satisfies \textit{JWST} and \textit{Chandra} data for UHZ1.
 A template that comes somewhat close is the predicted model \textit{JWST} SED is shown in Figure~\ref{fig:sed} (grey spectrum) where it is seen that the predicted \textit{JWST} flux is approximately two orders of magnitude lower than observed, resulting in the production of a significantly fainter source, predicted to have $M_{\rm AB} \leq 31$, at the sensitivity limit of \textit{JWST}.
 Additionally, UHZ1 would have been undetected in X-rays in contradiction to what is seen.
-Therefore, the simultaneous X-ray and \textit{JWST} detection of UHZ1 given the final BH mass of $\sim 10^7\,\Msun$ that is needed to be in place by $z=10.3$ strongly disfavors UHZ1 as originating from a light seed.
+Therefore, the simultaneous X-ray and \textit{JWST} detection of UHZ1 given the final BH mass of $\sim 10^7\,\Msun$ that is needed to be in place by $z=10.1$ strongly disfavors UHZ1 as originating from a light seed.

-Meanwhile, for a heavy seed origin model for UHZ1, we do find a template match from our library that simultaneously satisfies \textit{JWST} and \textit{Chandra} data for both assumed high and low metallicity values for the stellar population for a range of permitted stellar ages, as there is a trade-off between these two attributes.
+Meanwhile, for a heavy seed origin model for UHZ1 with a seed mass of $10^{4}\,M_{\odot}$, we do find a template match from our library that simultaneously satisfies \textit{JWST} and \textit{Chandra} data for both assumed high and low metallicity values for the stellar population for a range of permitted stellar ages, as there is a trade-off between these two attributes.

 For models where growth is via standard Eddington-limited accretion with a column density of $N_H \sim 3 \times 10^{24}\,cm^{-2}$: (i) the predicted hard X-ray flux is consistent with the measured value compatible with the inferred column density as shown in Figure~\ref{fig:multi_sed}; (ii) the flux ratio ${F_{444}/F_X} \sim 1$ as expected for OBGs, shown in Figure~\ref{fig:colors} and (iii) UHZ1 satisfies all the color-color selection criteria for an OBG, also seen in Figure~\ref{fig:colors}.
 The predicted \textit{JWST} SED shape and amplitude from this template with an age of 350 Myr for the recently merged stellar population with a low metallicity of $\sim\,10^{-3}\,Z_{\Msun}$ matches the data very well as shown in Figure~\ref{fig:sed} (red spectrum).